Is there such thing as a hair conditioner bar?

 Hair conditioner bar recommendations

-If you don’t want to make your own conditioner bar, and want a ready made product, there are loads of options.
+If you don’t want to make your own conditioner bar, and want a ready made product, that’s ok.
+There are loads of options.
 Click on the links below to see conditioner bars on amazon, read more information and check pricing.
-If you have damaged hair and want a deep conditioner, making your own is a good idea as you will want to use it quite often, and can then adjust the ingredients to suit.
+If you have damaged hair and want a deep conditioner, making your own is a good idea.
+You will want to use it quite often, and can then adjust the ingredients to suit.

 More product recommendations and recipes